The Challenge: An Intuitive Classroom Management Software for Teachers in 1:1

-Cognita Schools is a diverse group of schools with 60,000 students across 90 schools across four regions.
+Cognita Schools is a diverse group of schools with 60,000 students in 90 schools across four regions.
 As the pandemic accelerated Cognita’s 1:1 deployment across their UK sites, devices became firmly embedded in the classroom experience.
 Donna Shah, Cognita’s Digital Learning Adviser, knew they needed to help her teachers manage the diverse devices in use.
 “Technology has become fundamental to our teaching and learning and the education system across our Cognita schools,” explained Ms. Shah.
 “We have over 11,000 students using a combination of Windows, Google and iOS devices, and we needed something that worked in support of everything we already had in our existing systems.”

 Cognita needed a robust solution that could be customised to their new device-oriented, online classrooms, but whose use was also intuitive enough for teachers to adapt quickly without disrupting their lessons.
 “That’s where Lightspeed Classroom Management came into play: it allows the teachers across our schools to manage and monitor their devices,” said Ms. Shah.
 “Plus, I can support teachers from my home office, while the senior leadership team can to the same regardless of where they are.”